liammills/Rechargd/README.md

 1. The user launches the mobile app and can either list their station or rent out a station.
 1. The user can either search their nearby vicinity, a specific location or en route to a location for charging stations.
 Furthermore, when listing stations they can be geocoded and reverse geocoded as needed.
-1. The user can login securely using Auth0, and trust that their details are in good hands.
+1. The user can login securely, and trust that their details are in good hands.
-1. The user can trust that their payment details are handled securely by Stripe Payments.
+1. The user can trust that their payment details are handled securely.
 1. The user can message their renter easily in case of any issue, and can easily authenticate their account.

 ## Documents